 Social Security number (applies to U.S. residents only)

-Both parties must apply together in person.
+Both parties must apply together virtually or in-person

-Waiting Period to be Married
+Waiting Period before eligible to be Married

-Florida couples wishing to avoid the 3-day waiting period must produce a certificate or printed letter from a premarital course provider indicating they have completed the course.
-A couple claiming hardship can appear at the Civil Courthouse in Sanford only and petition a judge to waive the 3-day waiting period when applying for the marriage license in person.
+Florida couples wishing to avoid the 3-day waiting period must provide a certificate or printed letter from a premarital course provider indicating they have completed the course within one year prior to applying for a marriage license

-To locate an approved course provider, search the internet for Florida Premarital Course Providers.
+To locate an approved course provider, search the internet for Florida Premarital Course Providers

 Non-U.S. Residents and Residents of Other States

-If you would like to get married in Seminole County and both parties are not Florida residents, you can come to our office to purchase your marriage license and get married the same day.
+If you would like to get married in Seminole county and both parties are not Florida residents, you can come to our office to purchase your marriage license and get married the same day.